MuhtasimTanmoy/notebook/crypto/solana.md

 - Stack Machine
     - In the stack machine, data is available at the top of the stack by default.
     - The stack acts as a source and destination, push and pop instructions are used to access instructions and data from the stack.
-    - There is no need to pass the source and destination address because the default address is top of the stack.
+    - There is no need to pass the source and destination address because the default address is on top of the stack.
     - In the stack machine, there is no need to pass explicit addresses in the instruction.
     - Therefore the instruction format consists only of the `OPCODE (Operation Code)` field.
     - This instruction format is known as Zero address instruction